 Florida’s bankruptcy process requires that all owned property as well as any assets that are transferred to others within a specified period be listed.
-If a Naples or Fort Lauderdale resident files for bankruptcy, but omits information regarding assets, he or she may be investigated and charged with this type of fraud, a white collar crime that is categorized as a federal offense.
-The seriousness of related charges in Naples, Fort Lauderdale and Broward County make it imperative that you retain an experienced bankruptcy fraud defense attorney who specializes in federal cases.
+If somoeone files for bankruptcy, but omits information regarding assets, he or she may be investigated and charged with this type of fraud, a white collar crime that is categorized as a federal offense.
+The seriousness of related charges in Broward County and elsewhere in Florida make it imperative that you retain an experienced Naples or Fort Lauderdale bankruptcy fraud defense attorney who specializes in federal cases.

-Bankruptcy fraud often takes place in one of four general forms:
+Bankruptcy fraud usually takes place in one of four general forms:

 - The filer attempts to hide assets in an effort to avoid forfeiting them.

 - The filer deliberately submits false or incomplete documents.